Starbucks makes more than coffee. Have you tried their Starbucks Passion Fruit Lemonade?

 Starbucks Passion Fruit Lemonade

-Make your own Starbucks Passion Fruit Lemonade at home with this easy copycat recipe.
+Recreate the Starbucks Passion Fruit Lemonade with this easy copycat recipe.

 - 2 Tazo iced passion tea bag

-Bring 4 cups of water to a boil.
+- Bring 4 cups of water to a boil.
 Carefully pour hot water over the tea bags in a large pitcher.
 Steep the tea for 5-10 minutes.
 Remove the tea bags.
 Fill the remainder of the pitcher with lemonade.
+Store in fridge.